-The Pannus Apron Sling is designed to lift a patient’s pannus.
+The Pannus Apron Sling is designed to lift a Patient’s pannus.
+(Pannus is a commonly used term for a panniculus, or abdominal apron.)

 There are two designs of the Pannus Slings.
 The traditional design, which does not have any opening Flaps, and the design with Flaps that can be opened for cleaning under the pannus as much as possible.